erincones/cowsayjs/README.md

 ## Utilities

 They are some aditional useful functions available.
-The modern code editors should show you the docummentation from the JDocs and TypeScript declaration files.
+The modern code editors should show you the docummentation from the JDocs or TypeScript declaration files.

 ```JavaScript